28 Journal of Legal Studies 17 (1999)

 Date of Authorship for this Version

 Macey, Jonathan R. and O'Hara, Maureen, "Regulating Exchanges and Alternative Trading Systems: A Law and Economics Perspective" (1999).
 Faculty Scholarship Series.
-Paper 3872.
+3872.